superj6/personal-site/resources/resume/resume.md

 **Geoguess IRL Mobile App** (<https://github.com/superj6/geoguess_irl>)

-Inspired by the game Geoguessr, a Flutter mobile app where within a radius of your gps location are given a random image provided by Google Maps API and have to attempt to physically walk as close to the location as possible.
+Inspired by the game Geoguessr, a Flutter mobile app where within a radius of your gps location you are given a random image provided by Google Maps API and have to attempt to physically walk as close to the location as possible.
 Use a Nodejs server to store account information and look up other's stats.

 **Autogen Geodash** (<https://github.com/superj6/autogen-geodash>)